Mehak-2005/BugTrack-AI/README.md

 The defect lifecycle is complete.

+This prevents uncontrolled status changes and makes the defect lifecycle easier to understand.

-⭐ Priority vs Severity
+⭐ 2.
+Priority & Severity Workflow

-DefectIQ treats priority and severity as separate values.
+Milestone 2 makes priority and severity meaningful parts of the defect workflow.

-Priority — How urgent is the issue?

-Critical

-High

-Medium

-Low
+Priority

+Critical → High → Medium → Low

+Used to communicate urgency and business impact.

+Severity

+Critical → High → Medium → Low

+Used to communicate technical/user impact.

+Together they help the team decide:

-Severity — How serious is the impact?
+What needs attention first, and how serious is the impact?

-Critical

-High

-Medium

-Low

-This separation helps the team understand both:

-Business urgency and technical/user impact.

-👥 Team Assignment & Workload
+👥 3.
+Team Assignment & Workload Management

-Milestone 2 improves assignment by maintaining team-member information.
+Milestone 2 adds actual assignment and workload visibility.

-The system considers:
+Each team member can have:

 Role